Gaurav-2001/Face-recognition-and-trigger-tasks/readme.md

 ```
 ### Step 5
 Now we want When it recognize the person 1 face it will Create EC2 instance in the AWS using CLI.
+Here the model will recognize the person 2 when the confidence is greater than or equal to 85.
 ```
 import cv2
 import os